-Each year there are a number of special interest days and weeks that support our teaching and learning programs and focus on student and school achievements.
+Each year there are several special interest days and weeks that support our teaching and learning programs and focus on student and school achievements.
 Parents are invited to attend open days during these celebrations.
 We celebrate Education Week, Book Week, and Science Week.
 Other opportunities include Multicultural Study Days, NAIDOC Wee, Reconciliation Week, Harmony Day, fundraising for charities and special sporting events.

-Special Religious Education
+Special Religious Education (SRE)

-Students have scripture lessons each week (40 minutes duration) with clergy and lay people from the local churches.
+Students have scripture lessons each Thursday (40 minutes duration) with clergy and lay people from the local churches.
+Children not participating in SRE will be given other meaningful activities.

 Catholic students are taught separately, while all others combine within their own class group to be taught by a representative from either the Anglican or Uniting churches.
-Parents need to nominate in writing, which group children are to attend or if their child is not to attend.
+Parents need to nominate in writing, which group children are to attend or if their child is not to attend by completing the SRE Participation form.